cornell-dti/office-hours/docs/database.md

 - \_first\_name (text): the given name of the user who logged in; if no given name is provided by Google, do not provide this parameter
 - \_last\_name (text): the family name of the user who logged in; if no family name is provided by Google, do not provide this parameter
 - \_photo\_url (text): the profile picture URL of the user who logged in; if no URL is provided by Google, do not provide this parameter
+- \_display\_name (text): the display name of the user who logged in; if no display name is provided by Google, do not provide this parameter

 ##### Returns
 All the fields of the newly-inserted or retrieved row from the [users](#users) table